UNIVERSITY – BUSINESS – RESEARCH – TECHNOLOGY – INNOVATION – INVESTMENT – COLLABORATION

 University-Business interactions are of increasing importance to universities, governments and societies.
 Universities play important roles in teaching and training young people, undertaking fundamental and applied research, and acting as promoters of economic development.
 Universities play vital roles in local economies as employers and consumers, but also increasingly as hubs of entrepreneurial and business activity.
 University research feeds new ideas into business and industry; university graduates are the dynamic workforce of new and existing enterprises.

-Tom Hockaday is a highly effective leader and manager, skilled in dealing with complex situations and divergent interests.
+Tom Hockaday is now providing independent technology transfer consulting advice and support through Technology Transfer Innovation.
+Tom is a highly effective leader and manager, skilled in dealing with complex situations and divergent interests.
 Tom is one of the leading figures in the world of university technology transfer and university-business interactions.
-He has led Isis Innovation Ltd at the University of Oxford from 2006 until March 2016, growing Isis into a world leader in technology transfer.
-Under Tom’s leadership Isis has grown sales income from £3m to £24.6m, a staff level from 35 to 100 people, supporting the creation of 70 new companies, and with a strong international presence, including subsidiary company in Hong Kong.
+He led Isis Innovation Ltd (renamed Oxford University Innovation Ltd) at the University of Oxford from 2006 until March 2016, growing it into a world leader in technology transfer.
+Under Tom’s leadership the company sales income increased from £3m to £24.6m, the staff level from 35 to 100 people, supporting the creation of 70 new companies, and with a strong international presence, including subsidiary company in Hong Kong.

 Before Oxford, Tom spent seven years in technology transfer at Bristol University, where he was Managing Director of Bristol Innovations Ltd, and four years previously at University College London.
 In 2003 Tom was Chairman of UNICO, the UK’s university technology transfer association.
 Tom has advised numerous universities and organisations on technology transfer and innovation management, and spoken at conferences around the world.